openAGI/tefla/README.md

 [MIT License](https://n3011.github.io/tefla/license/)

-Note: This project was originally forked from: www.github.com/litan/tefla.
+Note: This project BASE was originally forked from: www.github.com/litan/tefla.
 Both projects are evolving independently, with a cross-pollination of ideas.